Tricolor TV: Change of strategy (2012–2014)

-7 February 2012 Tricolor TV announced a radical change of strategy.
+On February 7, 2012 Tricolor TV announced a radical change of strategy.
 At the Russian TV exhibition CSTB 2012 new Tricolor TV's CEO Alexander Makarov said that, at first, Tricolor TV is going to broadcast package of foreign channels and, secondly, to form HDTV package.
 1 April 2012 Tricolor TV includes to the package Super Optimum foreign channels: France 24, Deutsche Welle, National Geographic Channel, Nat Geo Wild etc. Tricolor TV started test broadcasting of 10 HD channels.
 For several months, HDTV channels were free of charge.

 Sales of the service Tricolor TV Full HD began on 24 July.
 4 September the company reported about 100 000 subscribers of the service.
 Promotion of the new product is accompanied with a federal advertising campaign more than 1 billion roubles.
 12 January 2013 the number of subscribers of Tricolor TV Full HD reached 1 million households.
 The package was level up to 25 HD channels.

 At 2013 and 2014, the provider continued to form premium packages.
 1 June 2013 Tricolor TV launched Detsky package (Russian package for children).
 1 August Tricolor TV began broadcasting HD version of Russian Football Premier League channel.
 1 November Music package was launched.

 1 October 2013 Tricolor TV introduced own production five-channel cinema package SuperKino HD (Russian super cinema).
 With a view to content package NSC signed directly contracts with Hollywood studios: The Walt Disney Company, Warner Bros., MGM, Paramount Pictures, and Russian cinema distributors.

 At autumn 2014, Tricolor TV and Amedia TV announced broadcasting Amedia Premium HD channel, including top American and British TV series: Game of Thrones, Homeland, Sherlock, Boardwalk Empire, etc.

 At July 2013 Tricolor TV leased transponder capacity on preparing for the launch of the telecommunications satellite Ekspress AT1 (Russian: Экспресс АT1).
 16 March 2014 the satellite was successfully launched with Russian Satellite Communications Company and Russian Federal Space Agency.
 22 April Tricolor TV began full-time HD broadcasting from the satellite to Siberia.

 At the end of 2013, Tricolor TV's subscriber base exceeded fourteen million householders.
 8 October 2014, the company announced fifteen million subscribers.